-NG and Regen ran four consultation webinars in July 2022.
+NGED and Regen ran four consultation webinars in June 2023.
 Each session focused on elements of distributed energy generation, demand and electricity storage that were particularly relevant or active in the region.

-After the events, a summary report was published, detailing the content covered, as well as how the comments raised would be incorporated into the DFES analysis.

-Regen also contacted every local authority in NG's licence areas to collate data and information on new developments and local policies, plans and ambitions to support low carbon energy and infrastructure.
+After the events, summary reports were published for each licence area detailing the content covered and how the comments raised would impact the analysis.
+Regen also contacted every local authority in NGED's licence areas to collate data and information on new developments and local policies, plans and ambitions to support low carbon energy and infrastructure.